Oral Care Benefits of Salt and Jukyeom

 Sea salt has about 60 trace minerals, and Jukyeom and Himalayan Sea Salt has over 70 trace minerals.
 Trace minerals are micronutrients like vitamins that are essential for optimal health.
 And due to nutrient depletion of our soil, it’s becoming more difficult to get enough trace minerals from our diet.

-Jukyeom includes high levels of calcium, phosphorus, magnesium and potassium during the 9 times roasting process, absorbing rich minerals contents from raw bamboos.
+Jukyeom includes high levels of calcium, phosphorus, magnesium and potassium during the multiple roasting process, absorbing rich minerals contents from raw bamboos.
 These micronutrients are key for healthy bones and teeth and balancing ideal oral microbiomes.

 • Calcium: Essential for proper function and structure of bones and teeth.
 Assists in muscle function and blood vessel contraction.